nangalialab/rsimpop/README.md

 <img src="man/figures/README-zygote-2.png" width="100%" />

 Notice how the sampled tree has 101 tips rather than the specified 100.
 This is because the simulator always maintains an inactive outgroup (here s1).
-A group is rendered inactive by specifying a negative "rate" in the cfg$compartment dataframe.
+A group is rendered inactive by specifying a negative “rate” in the cfg$compartment dataframe.
 The tree branch lengths are now given in terms of the number of self renewal divisions.
 This allows the user to flexibly apply their own mutation acquisition model:

 ``` r
 get_elapsed_time_tree